In this course, “France and Religion: The Big Picture,” we’ll focus on three main points:

 - The thread of religion that weaves throughout French history—surprising given its reputation for being a secular nation today

 - Caesar, Gaul, and the Galatians as the background of the fierce tribe that Paul would encounter and that led him to write the New Testament letter “Galatians”

 - The Protestant Reformation’s ripple effect on France and its ramifications on not only that country’s politics and culture but even on the Founding Fathers in the American colonies

-Here is a breakdown of the three parts (whose video recordings and handouts you will later have unlimited access to):
+Here is a breakdown of the three parts:

 - Lesson One: The surprising thread of religion in French history—despite France’s strong secular reputation today